 Although you would not be allowed to take out more than 50,000 Baht when leaving Thailand, there is no limit to the amount of currency you can bring into the country.
 Pretty much standard rules for most countries.

 Thai money concerns regarding major international banks are represented in Thailand.
 Cash and foreign exchange cards can be brought into the country and converted into Thai currency at any of the banks as well as at the many exchange kiosks found all around the country, including many shopping malls and supermarkets.

-Note that foreign exchange cards receive a slightly better rate of exchange than cash at banks, but hotels and resorts of course, do not generally give a favourable exchange rate and should only be used as and when necessary.
-Banking hours are generally from 8.30 am until 3.30 pm Mondays to Fridays, although some banks near major tourist areas are sometimes open longer for foreign exchange.
+Note that foreign exchange cards receive a slightly better rate of exchange than cash at banks, but hotels and resorts, of course, do not generally give a favourable exchange rate and should only be used as and when necessary.
+Banking hours are generally from 8.30 am to 3.30 pm Mondays to Fridays, although some banks near major tourist areas are sometimes open longer for foreign exchange.

 Further discussions on Thai money concerns, is the use of Debit and Credit Cards in Thailand.
 American Express, Diners Club, Master Card and Visa are widely used in all the tourist areas.
 Below, I have listed the various credit card company addresses.

 American Express.
 Bangkok office open Monday to Saturday 8.30 am to 5.00 pm.
 S.P.s Building, 388 Thanon Phaholyothin.
 Tel: 0 2273 5050.
 Chiang Mai office is at the Bangkok Bank 2/3 Thanon Prachasampan.
 Tel: 0 5382 1089-91.
 Phuket office is at Phuket International Airport.
 Tel: 0 7632 8324